arthurtuio/aws-certified-solutions-architect-associate/developer/04-Serveless.md

 - Lambda can do things globally, you can use it to back up S3 buckets to other buckets, etc.
 - Know your triggers

+# Step Functions

+Step Functions allows you to visualize and test your serverless applications.
+Step Functions provides a graphical console to arrange and visualize the components of your application as a series of steps.
+This makes it simple to build and run multistep applications.
+Step Functions automatically triggers and tracks each step and retries when there are errors, so your application executes in order and as expected.
+Step Functions logs the state of each step, so when things do go wrong, you can diagnose and debug problems quickly.

 # API Gateway

 Is a fully managed service that makes it easy for developers to publish, maintain, monitor and secure APIs at any scale.
 With a few clicks in the AWS Management Console, you can create an API that acts as a "front door" for applications to access data, business logic or functionality from your back-end services, such as applications running on Amazon Elastic Compute Cloud (Amazon EC2), code running on AWS or any web application